 - Caused injuries to others (i.e. another driver, a passenger, or a pedestrian); or

 - Resulted in a person's death (i.e. another driver, a passenger, or a pedestrian).

-If a driver collides with an unattended vehicle or other stationary property, most states mandate that he or she make a reasonable effort to identify the property owner and alert them as to what happened by, for example:
+If a driver collides with an unattended vehicle or some other stationary property (such as a mailbox or fence), most states mandate that he or she make a reasonable effort to identify the property owner and alert them as to what happened by, for example:

 - Taking down the vehicle's license number if a parked car is damaged, or